 In this class, we focused on a step called the quebrada, where the leader goes down with his knees together.
 It is a very elegant posture which creates opportunities for a wide range of versions.
 In the intermediate class, we saw a lovely adornment for the follower, a boleo and a version of the quebrada from a change of front.

-This week marks the end of our Academic Term focusing on the Tango Dimension Speed and on Juan D'arienzo's orchestra.
+This week marks the end of our Academic Term focusing on the Tango Dimension Energy.
 Time to review what you've learned!

 Boleos are high energy steps which come from a change of direction.
 In this class, we started with a simple boleo combination for the beginners.
 We then looked at a high back boleo which can be used in milongas as it is led within the embrace and we closed the class with a forward boleo.